awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

 For more information on installing or upgrading `eksctl`, see [Installing or upgrading `eksctl`](eksctl.md#installing-eksctl)\.

 Do not use `eksctl` to create a cluster or nodes in an AWS Region where you have AWS Outposts, AWS Wavelength, or AWS Local Zones enabled\.
 Create a cluster and self\-managed nodes using the Amazon EC2 API or AWS CloudFormation instead\.
-For more information, see [To launch self\-managed nodes using the AWS Management Console](launch-workers.md#launch-al-nodes-console) and [To launch self\-managed Windows nodes using the AWS Management Console](launch-windows-workers.md#launch-windows-nodes-console)\.
+For more information, see [To launch self\-managed Linux nodes using the AWS Management Console](launch-workers.md#launch-al-nodes-console) and [To launch self\-managed Windows nodes using the AWS Management Console](launch-windows-workers.md#launch-windows-nodes-console)\.

 You can create your node group with or without a launch template\.
 A launch template allows for greater customization of a node group, to include deploying a custom AMI\.
 Complete one of the following steps\.
 If you plan to use [Security groups for pods](security-groups-for-pods.md), then make sure to specify a supported Amazon EC2 instance type\.
 For more information, see [Amazon EC2 supported instances and branch network interfaces](security-groups-for-pods.md#supported-instance-types)\.
 If specifying an Arm Amazon EC2 instance type, then review the considerations in [Amazon EKS optimized Arm Amazon Linux AMIs](eks-optimized-ami.md#arm-ami) before deploying\.

+1. \(Optional\) If the **AmazonEKS\_CNI\_Policy** managed IAM policy is attached to your [Amazon EKS node IAM role](create-node-role.md), we recommend assigning it to an IAM role that you associate to the Kubernetes `aws-node` service account instead\.
+For more information, see [Walkthrough: Updating the VPC CNI plugin to use IAM roles for service accounts](iam-roles-for-service-accounts-cni-walkthrough.md)\.

 1. Create your managed node group **without** a launch template with the following `eksctl` command, replacing the `<example values>` \(including the `<>`\) with your own values\.
-When you don't specify your own launch template, the Amazon EKS API creates a default Amazon EC2 launch template in your account and deploys the node group using the default launch template\.
+When you don't specify your own launch template, `eksctl` creates a default Amazon EC2 launch template in your account and deploys the node group using a launch template that it creates based on options you specify\.

+   If you plan to assign IAM roles to all of your Kubernetes service accounts so that pods only have the minimum permissions that they neeed, and no pods in the cluster require access to the Amazon EC2 instance metadata service \(IMDS\) for other reasons, such as retrieving the current Region, then we recommend blocking pod access to IMDS\.
+For more information, see [IAM roles for service accounts](iam-roles-for-service-accounts.md) and [Restricting access to the IMDS and Amazon EC2 instance profile credentials](best-practices-security.md#restrict-ec2-credential-access)\.
+If you want to block pod access to IMDS, then add the `--disable-pod-imds` option to the following command\.

    ```
    eksctl create nodegroup \